 This product is currently out of stock.
 We are aware that many customers are waiting for a new production run, which will start shortly.
 Is it not necessary to pay insane price in auction houses for a used item.

-The new version has already reached prototype status and will go into production in may 2018.
+The new version has already reached prototype status and will go into production in summer 2018.
 All features stay the same, and best of all: We will be able to lower the price!

 Caution: The firmware for this product is still in beta status.
 We are working continuously on bug fixes and make them available as free downloads.
 We have published all known bugs in our Wiki.